OSOceanAcoustics/echopype/docs/source/contrib_howto.md

 Since both raw data (via the `EchoData` object) and Sv data are ultimately loaded into xarray datasets:

-**If you have an algorithm written using xarray operations**: You can likely create a new function in the Echopype subpackage you think your function would best sit in, and directly transplant your algorithm there.
+**If you have an algorithm written using xarray operations**: You can likely create a new function in the Echopype subpackage you think your function would best sit in (see [](contrib-roadmap_algorithms) for subpackage ideas), and directly transplant your algorithm there.
 Just make sure that the dimension/coordinate names match between what your function need and what Echopype Sv dataset contains.

 **If you have an algorithm written using numpy, scipy, or other common libraries**: We recommend that you replace the pure index-based slicing/indexing operations (e.g., `i=1`, `j=2`, ...) with xarray label-aware operations (e.g., `depth=1`, `ping_time="2025-04-12T12:00:00"`, ...).
 This makes the implementation much more readable and easier to debug, and have the added advantage of directly leveraging xarray's integration with numpy, dask, and zarr to allow distributed, out-of-core computing of large data.